 The exchange rates between the Renminbi and the U.S. dollar, Euro and other foreign currencies is affected by, among other things, changes in China's political and economic conditions.
 On July 21, 2005, the PRC government changed its policy of pegging the value of the Renminbi to the U.S. dollar.
-In 2019, the RMB depreciated approximately 1.3% against the U.S. dollar; in 2020, the RMB appreciated approximately 6.3% against the U.S. dollar; and in 2021, the RMB appreciated approximately 2.3% against the U.S. dollar.
+In 2020, the RMB appreciated approximately 6.3% against the U.S. dollar; in 2021, the RMB appreciated approximately 2.3% against the U.S. dollar; and in 2022, the RMB depreciated approximately 8.2% against the U.S. dollar.
 It is difficult to predict how market forces or PRC or U.S. government policy may impact the exchange rate between the RMB and the U.S. dollar in the future.
 It remains unclear what further fluctuations may occur or what impact this will have on our results of operations.

 As we may rely on dividends and other fees paid to us by our subsidiary and the VIEs in China, any significant revaluation of the Renminbi may materially and adversely affect our cash flows, revenues, earnings and financial position, and the value of, and any dividends payable on, our ADSs in U.S. dollars.
 To the extent that we need to convert U.S. dollars we will receive from any offshore financing that we may undertake in the future into Renminbi for our operations, appreciation of the Renminbi against the U.S. dollar would have an adverse effect on the Renminbi amount we would receive from the conversion.
 Conversely, if we decide to convert our Renminbi into U.S. dollars for the purpose of making payments for dividends on our ordinary shares or ADSs or for other business purposes or commercial reasons, appreciation of the U.S. dollar against the Renminbi would have a negative effect on the U.S. dollar amount available to us.
-We recorded foreign exchange gain of RMB7.9 million, RMB5.5 million and RMB8.6 million (US\$1.4 million) in 2019, 2020 and 2021, respectively, primarily due to the RMB fluctuation against the U.S. dollar.
-Our operating results are sensitive to changes in exchange rates of the Renminbi.
+We and our subsidiaries and the VIEs may also engage in transactions in currencies different from their respective functional currencies, including RMB and U.S. dollars, and therefore record foreign exchange gain or loss due to changes in exchange rates between these currencies.
+As a result of the above, our operating results are sensitive to changes in exchange rates of the Renminbi against other currencies including U.S. dollars.
 Future fluctuations that are adverse to us could have a material adverse effect on our results of operation, financial condition or liquidity.